AMJasser/BunnyMatrix/README.md

 > head to [localhost:5000](http://localhost:5000/)

 7. Using the Website
 > The website will ask you to upload a CSV file.
-We conveniently provided a CSV file to use in the website.
+We conveniently provided a CSV file, called "new_walmart.csv", to use in the website.
 It is in the project directory.